makersacademy/chitter-challenge/README.md

 I protected agains SQL injection, added the timestamp to peeps.
 I created a registration method that takes a password and encyrpts.

+Next steps: I would like to implement a login and logout procedure.

 Seting up the databases:
 ----------